When it comes to heaters, you will find two types of heat output: the radiant and convection heater.

 Which Type of Heater Should I Use?

 Why not double up and heat your home to optimum capacity?
-Since the different types of radiator each provide a different quality of air, using the two together works best to heat your home.
-Buy a heating unity that provides both convection and radiant heat.
+Since the different types of heat each provide a different quality of air, using the two together works best to heat your home.
+Buy a heating unity that provides both convection and radiant heat, which is why modern electric radiators are the perfect solution for your home.

 Gas Heat vs Electric Heat